Adding a touch screen to the Candle controller

 - If you turn candle_kiosk.txt into an empty file, then the video will loop indefinitely.
 It's an easy way to turn you Raspberry Pi into a looping video player.
 This can be used in exhibits, for example.

-- If you start the device with a mouse attached, then a pointer will become visible.
+- If you start the device with a mouse attached, then a mouse pointer will become visible.

 Can I undo it?

 Yes.
-If you ever want to go back to the original login option, take the SD card (or USB) stick out of the pi, open it on your computer, and remove the candle_kiosk.txt file that you will find on it.
-This doesn't remove the software, but it no longer loads it.
+If you ever want to go back to the original login option, take the SD card (or USB stick) out of the Raspberry Pi, open it on your computer, and remove the candle_kiosk.txt file that you will find on it.
+This doesn't remove the software, but once that file is removed the new software will no longer load.